27410/27410-2020-group-project-group-2-gsm-c-glutamicum/README.md

 ## Project overview
 Describe how your project is organized ...

 The project can be viewed in the Report.ipynb notebook.
 This notebook contains an introduction to the project, including a literature review of the chosen compound and the potential chassis, respectively.
-It also contains a selection and assessement of the existing GSMs using MEM, and the application of computer-aided cell factory engineering
+It also contains a selection and assessement of the existing GSMs using MEMOTE, an open-source software containing a standardized set of metabolic model tests.
+The application of computer-aided cell factory engineering

+\item Hello

+* Hello

  the GSM model and apply a number of strain design prediction algorithms